 Pam Didner: So basically hide, ignore and block.

 Brooke Sellas: and block.
 Yeah.
 Ignoring is more like.
 If people are having civil conversations, you know, between themselves, which happened with some of these larger brands.
 Um, and they’re civil.
 They’re nice.
 Yeah.
-And, but it does not involve them.
+But it does not involve them.
 And it’s like, “Oh, I love this sewing machine.”
 And Pam’s like, “Oh my God, I had the same one.”
-And then I’m like, “Oh my gosh, have you seen this such and such pattern?”
+Then I’m like, “Oh my gosh, have you seen this such and such pattern?”
 And you’re like, “yes, I have.”
-And this is all going on right in the comment stream.
+This is all going on right in the comment stream.

 Pam Didner: Kind of just like on the side you let it go, let it go.

 Brooke Sellas: We don’t need to respond to that.
 It’s civil.
 We want that, you know, peer to peer banter happening, but we don’t need to like insert ourselves.

 Pam Didner: I like that.
 And then, of course, the last one, you block them.
 It’s like, you know, like, “you are not joining our party anymore.
 You are out!”

 Brooke Sellas: You’re out!
 This one is like threats or harassing people inside the community or people giving out personal information.
 Which has happened, believe it or not.
 That’s called doxing.
 Um, of, of, of people who within the company.

 Pam Didner: What’s the term?